django-commons/controls/README.md

 ### Pre Transfer Steps

 - [ ] Check if the repository meets [inbound requirements][3].
-- [ ] Create a pull-request for the release workflow in the repository, example can be found [here][release-gh-workflow].
-Note this should not be merged before transfering the repository.
+- [ ] A PR to add the [release workflow][release-gh-workflow] will be necessary.
+This can be done either by the repo owner OR the Django commons org admins, but should be done prior to the video call.
+The decision is up to the repo owner.
+  **The PR should NOT be merged before the video call.**
 - [ ] Confirm who will be the admins and maintainers for the repository
 - [ ] Make sure the there are no teams `{repo-name}`, `{repo-name}-admins` and `{repo-name}-committers` in the Django Commons organization.
 Teams can be viewed [here][teams].
 The teams will be created by the terraform apply process.